 Sleep studies performed in a lab use polysomnography, measuring brain activity, eye movements and body movement through sensors attached to your head.
 In order to classify sleep into stages, the variation in the heart's beat-to-beat intervals has to be measured and it's said that a sleep technician should measure signals in 30-second epochs.

 Of course, wearables and sleep mats don't have the luxury of a lab and sensors attached to your head - and neither would you want that every night.
-Instead, sleep tracking with these devices is done by using the heart rate monitor and motion sensors to detect which stage of sleep your body is in during the night.
+Instead, sleep tracking with these devices is done by using the heart rate monitor and motion sensors to detect which stage of sleep your body is in during the night, while the Nest Hub uses a low-energy radar.
 Throughout the night, your body will dip in and out of the different stages: awake, light, deep and REM.

 Your body needs a combination of all these stages to recover, rebuild and leave you feeling rested when you wake up.
 Light is said to strengthen memory and learning, while deep helps with physical recovery and REM is said to help with strategic thinking and creativity.